eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 ### Communicating with the Accelerometer

 Here, we interface with the board's built-in digital accelerometer using an I2C interface.
 The I2C bus is physically wired up to the ARM\* processor on the SoC.

 ## Tutorial Steps
 Follow along with the steps below to get data from the Terasic DE10-Nano's built-in accelerometer and plot that data in graphing software.

 1. [Prepare the Terasic DE10-Nano development board to host the accelerometer application](readme.md#step-1-prepare-your-de10-nano)

-[//]: # (2.
-Build and install the MRAA and UPM libraries on the Terasic de10-nano board removed -- Dalon plans to release new versions semi-annually)

-[//]: # (java bindings are not enabled for the pre-installed packages.
-And the reason, the version of Angstrom we are using... the java packages don't compile)

 2. [Clone the GitHub\* repository](readme.md#step-2-clone-the-github-repository)